EZInput: A Cross-Environment Python Library for Easy UI Generation in Scientific Computing: Methods

 \subsubsection{Core Design Philosophy and Architecture}

-EZInput is founded on a declarative design philosophy that fundamentally separates content specification from presentation logic.
-Rather than requiring developers to write procedural code that imperatively constructs interface elements, the library enables them to declare parameter requirements through a concise API.
+EZInput is built on a declarative design that separates content specification from presentation logic.
+The library lets developers declare parameter requirements through a concise API instead of writing procedural code that constructs interface elements by hand.
 Developers specify the parameter type (integer range, float range, text input, file path, dropdown selection, checkbox, text area), descriptive label, validation constraints (minimum/maximum values, valid options, file extensions), and optional default values.
 The library then assumes responsibility for all aspects of interface rendering, including environment detection, widget creation, layout management, event handling, and state persistence.
 This architectural separation of concerns enables algorithm developers to focus on their scientific domain without engaging with GUI implementation complexities, thereby promoting creation of accessible computational tools.

 The core architecture implements three distinct layers: the specification layer where developers define parameters, the abstraction layer that translates specifications into environment-agnostic representations, and the rendering layer that generates appropriate interface elements for the detected computational context.
 The specification layer utilizes a fluent API pattern where developers chain method calls to build complete parameter configurations.
 The abstraction layer maintains an internal parameter registry storing metadata including parameter names, types, constraints, current values, and persistence settings.
 This registry serves as the single source of truth for parameter state, ensuring consistency between interface elements and underlying data structures.
 The rendering layer implements separate backends for Jupyter notebook (based on ipywidgets) and terminal (based on prompt\_toolkit) environments, with a factory pattern selecting the appropriate backend at runtime based on environment detection results.